energyscope/EnergyScope_multi_criteria/README.md

 # Acknowledging authorship #
 In the academic spirit of collaboration, the source code should be appropriately acknowledged in the resulting scientific disseminations.
 You may cite it as follows:
-- [1], for reference to the Swiss-EnergyScope project or the online version of the calculator energyscope.ch
+- [1], for reference to the origins of the EnergyScope project or to the first online version of the calculator energyscope.ch
-- [2], for reference to the MILP modeling framework
+- [2], for reference to the energyscope MILP modeling framework
-- [3], for reference to the MILP modeling framework and the data for the application to the Swiss energy system
+- [3], for reference to this specific release of the model (v1 monthly MILP)

 You are welcome to report any bugs related to the code to the following:
 moret.stefano@gmail.com

 # Content #
-This folder contains the Swiss-EnergyScope (SES) MILP model.
+This folder contains the first release (v1, monthly MILP) of the EnergyScope (ES) model.
+More recent releases are available @ the energyscope project repository: https://github.com/energyscope/EnergyScope
-The version of the model corresponds to the one documented in [4], Chapter 1.
+This version of the model corresponds to the one documented in [3], Chapter 1.
-The data used in the model are fully documented in [4], Appendix A.
+The data used in this version of the model are fully documented in [3], Appendix A.

 # How to run the model #